merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

     }
 ```

-You can change all or just some of the names of these folders.
-And you can provide an absolute path or a relative path.
+You can change all, or just some of the names of these output folders.
+And you can provide an absolute or a relative path for them.

 ### The "all against all" option